 The trail, that I'll call The Spanish Underpants, is mostly steep and often quite loose and on both the new Bronson and Hightower I was amazed at how both bikes tamed this line.
 On sections where I had previously wished for 250mm rotors I found myself lifting off the brakes and accelerating.
 It's hard for me to identify exactly why that is but it's certainly some combination of geometry and traction.
 With this in mind I tipped into the trail wondering if I should be more timid on this bike with a less robust fork and significantly less travel.
 In the end my experience was very close to those bikes.
 I found myself picking more challenging lines and riding in what was for me more spirited form.
 The larger bikes had rotors and tires and forks that combined for a sturdier feel, but the Tallboy's more feathery stature had very little impact on my confidence.
 This machine isn't just capable on steep trails, the way the previous TB was, it positively rips them.

 I had another back to back opportunity up in Whistler riding in the Cheakamus zone.
-I rode the trail the TB4 and then went back a few days later on my Yeti SB 150.
+I rode a trail on the TB4 and then went back a few days later on my Yeti SB 150.
 I had never seen the trail before my descent on the TB but it was beautifully built and predictable.
 Except when it wasn't.
-There was one very long and steep chute and a few other obstacles that would have given me pause on virtually any bike, but even when I was surprised the TB4 was very keen and incredibly manoeuvrable and it kept me out of trouble and having fun.
+There was one very long and steep chute and a few other obstacles that would have given me pause on virtually any bike, but even when I was surprised, the TB4 was very keen and incredibly manoeuvrable and it kept me out of trouble and having fun.
 The SB150 has fatter, stickier rubber, a combined 80mm more travel, more aggressive geometry and better brakes and I was able to ride faster and with more confidence.
 I particularly noticed the difference in travel on a few higher speed sections where I was able to confidently carry more speed, but in other situations the differences were more subtle and the overall gap was much smaller than I would have expected.

 Not surprisingly the TB4 surges uphill beautifully.
 The rear wheel digs in effectively and the suspension remains active without excessive bobbing.
 At just under 28 lbs with beefy tires the XO1 CC model could be XC race light after a tire change.
 The Tallboy is available in two levels of carbon and there is also an aluminum option.
 For women there is a Juliana Joplin model.